-We're just floating out on the water, pretty far from shore.
-I don't recall if anyone is talking.
+We’re just floating out on the water, pretty far from shore.
+I don’t recall if anyone is talking.
 For me there is silence.
-Everyone is looking out toward the water, seeing the sights.
+Everyone is looking out toward the water, gazing at the sights.

-The trees that seem to graze the sky.
-The way the water ends so abruptly, it seems, and land begins.
+The trees seem to reach up and graze the sky.
 Birds soaring overhead.

-But my gaze has fallen on the little girl across from me in the boat.
+My gaze has fallen on the little girl sitting across from me in the boat.
 Her eyes meet mine.

-I see her raise herself up from the flat seat in the boat, and up to the edge.
+I see her raise herself up from the flat seat in the boat, and scoot up to the edge.
 She is unafraid, like children her age often are.
-Why a toddler is there I don't know.

 I watch her as she begins to bounce up and down on the edge of the boat.
 She is smiling and having fun.